- California State University, East Bay Foundation, Inc.

 The faculty of California State University East Bay, welcoming the religious and spiritual diversity of our student body, recognize that upon occasion students' religious observances may conflict with other requirements.
 California Education Code Section 89320 requires faculty to reschedule a test or examination, without penalty to the student, when the regularly scheduled test or examination conflicts with the student's religious observances.
 Students with other scheduling conflicts related to religious observance should bring these to the attention of the instructor in a timely manner, so that the student will be accommodated, if at all possible.

 The California State University does not discriminate on the basis of disability in its programs and activities, including admission and access.
 Federal and state laws, including sections 504 and 508 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990, prohibit such discrimination.
-Linda Nolan, Director of Equity and Diversity, has been designated to coordinate the efforts of Cal State East Bay to comply with all applicable federal and state laws prohibiting discrimination on the basis of disability.
-Inquiries concerning compliance may be presented to this person at Cal State East Bay, Human Resources Department, 25800 Campus Drive, Hayward, CA 94542, 510-885-4918.
+Jill Millican, Director of Community Wellness, has been designated to coordinate the efforts of Cal State East Bay to comply with all applicable federal and state laws prohibiting discrimination on the basis of disability.
+Inquiries concerning compliance may be presented to Ms. Millican at Cal State East Bay, Risk Management and Internal Control, 25800 Campus Drive, Hayward, CA 94542, 510-885-4227.

 The hiring process and employment practices for University employees and the student admission process to the University or any program within or related to the University shall not include consideration of an individual's HIV/AIDS status or perceived inclusion in a high risk group.

 Race, Color, Ethnicity, National Origin, Age and Religion